What is invariant testing and how does it work?

-A comprehensive glossary of smart contract security, invariant testing, and fuzzing concepts.
+A glossary of smart contract security, property-based testing, and fuzzing concepts.

 Invariant Testing